suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 The iOS SDK gives developers access to two global variables that will enable additional logging statements when using the Core Data integration:

 * **SM_CORE_DATA_DEBUG** - In your AppDelegate's `application:DidFinishLaunchingWithOptions:` method, include the line `SM_CORE_DATA_DEBUG = YES;` to turn on log statements from `SMIncrementalStore`.
-This will provide information about the data store calls to StackMob happening behind the scenes during Core Data saves and fetches.
+This will provide information about the Datastore calls to StackMob happening behind the scenes during Core Data saves and fetches.
 The default is `NO`.
 * **SM_MAX_LOG_LENGTH** - Used to control how many characters are printed when logging objects.
 The default is **10,000**, which is plenty, so you will almost never have to set this.
 The only time you will see the string representation of an object truncated is when you have an Attribute of type String that maps to a field of type Binary on StackMob, because you are sending a string containing the binary of the image, etc. String representations of objects that have been truncated end with \<MAX\_LOG\_LENGTH\_REACHED\>.